Vijaya13790/hackethon-backend/README.md

 # hackethon-backend
 hackethon-backend

-# Project Title
+# Project Description
-B2B site for seller and byer can user sigle website. seller can add thir procucts and buyer can view the products and cand add cart and place orders
+B2B site for seller and buyer can use single website. seller can add thir procucts and buyer can view the products and user can add cart and place orders

 ## Tech Stack:
  * Node express JS  for high concurrency